ngcolombia/medellin/CHECKLIST.md

 - **👄 Support other languages if applies:** Make room for a 10 minute talk in another language to motivate the community to learn and practice
 - **♿️ Make your contents accessible:** Make sure sure all the contents of the next meetup are accessible for people with disabilities
 - **🤵 Find an international speaker:** Have someone from another country to speak for 10-15 minutes in a Hangout
+- **⏰ Non-practical Talks should be short:** Talks with no practical content can make people get bored, make sure those are short (up to 30 minutes).

 ### Information

 Include this sections in your meetup event description: